What SoCal Experts Say About Clean Air, Clean Trucks

 - Every heavy-duty diesel truck that becomes a zero- or near-zero truck would achieve the same emission reductions as if we took 15,000 cars off the road.
 The 2 million trucks in the region produce 10 times the pollution of our 12 million cars!

 - The difficulty of making the transition to clean trucks is in part due to cost—trucks have a long lifespan and new trucks cost as much as $250,000 to $300,000.
 There need to be incentives for truckers to make the change.
-Regulation won’t work—we can’t make the truckers buy clean trucks—because the AQMD has no authority over mobile sources and neither does the state.
-Governing mobile sources is a province of the federal government.
+Regulations won’t work—we can’t make the truckers buy clean trucks—because the AQMD has no authority over mobile sources and neither does the state [with respect to trucks].
+Governing [heavy-duty] mobile sources is the province of the federal government.

 Bryn Lindblad, Deputy Director, Climate Resolve: